ssciwr/vstt/docs/reference/statistics.rst

    :alt: Velocity is defined as the rate of change of position with respect to time

-The cursor location at a timestamp is given by a pair of :math:`(x, y)` coordinates, where :math:`(0, 0)` corresponds to the center of the screen, and 1 in these units is equal to the height of the screen.
+The cursor location at a timestamp is given by a pair of :math:`(x, y)` coordinates, where :math:`(0, 0)` corresponds to the center of the screen, and 1 in these units is equal to the height of the screen per second.

-Given pairs of :math:`(x, y)` cursor locations, and pairs of :math:`t` timestamp, the following statistics are calculated, all in units of screen height:
+Given pairs of :math:`(x, y)` cursor locations, and pairs of :math:`t` timestamp, the following statistics are calculated, all in units of screen height per second:

     * Velocity
         * :math:`\frac{\sqrt{(x_{i+1}-x_i)^2+(y_{i+1}-y_i)^2}}{t_{i+1}-t_i}`